-As indicated by the BC government supported MapPlace geological maps, the Property is predominantly underlain in the northeast by the Pennask granodiorite which is in contact with upper Triassic Nicola Group of basaltic volcanic rocks (uTrNE) to the west overlain in part by a central capping of upper Triassic Nicola Group mudstone, siltstone, shale, and fine clastic sedimentary rocks (uTrNsf).
-In the northeast corner, a contact between the Nicola rocks and.
-In the northwest corner, at the location of the KIT mineral showing, a relatively small granodiorite stock intrudes the Nicola basaltic rocks.
+As indicated by the BC government supported MapPlace geological maps, the Property is predominantly underlain in the northeast by the Pennask granodiorite which is in contact with upper Triassic Nicola Group of basaltic volcanic rocks (uTrNE) to the west.
+In the southwest corner, at the location of the KIT mineral showing, a relatively small granodiorite stock intrudes the Nicola basaltic rocks.